5 min read · Cost

 Sacramento area permit costs

-Placer County and El Dorado County
+Placer and El Dorado County foothills

-San Jose and South Bay
+San Jose, South Bay, and North Bay

 Why permit costs vary so much